markaaronslater/NMT/readme.md

-Encoder-decoder LSTM neural network that translates German into English, implemented in PyTorch.
+LSTM-based encoder-decoder neural network that translates German into English, implemented in PyTorch.

 coming soon: